Why make a complaint?

 - there is risk of serious harm or issues of significant public interest.

-- Designated mental health services: public mental health clinical services that provide treatment including hospital-based, community, residential, specialist and forensic services.
+- designated mental health services, including hospital-based, community, residential, specialist and forensic services

-We can help with complaints about your experience with a service, including accessing a service, treatment and care.
-If we can’t help with your concerns, we will do our best to put you in touch with people who can.
+If you’re not sure whether the MHCC can help you, please call us on 1800 246 054 (free from landlines) or 03 9032 3328 to ask a question, make a complaint or discuss your options.
+If we can’t help you with your concerns, we will do our best to put you in touch with people who can.